MileHacker Logo

 Vegetarian & Vegan Options

 • Vegetarian: Indian vegetarian restaurants are available, serving South Indian Thali, Dosai, and other vegetarian specialties.
-Some Chinese restaurants also feature vegetarian dishes.
+Some Chinese restaurants also feature meat-free dishes.
 Malay cuisine is adaptable for vegetarians, but cross-contamination is possible.

-• Vegan: Vegan options call for careful ordering, checking for ingredients like egg, dairy, and belacan (shrimp paste), common in Malaysian cooking.
+• Vegan: Vegan options call for careful ordering, checking for components such as egg, dairy, and belacan (shrimp paste), common in Malaysian cooking.

 • Specific Eateries: Look for designated vegetarian eateries for clearer options.